About Thomas Schoeller Photography

 TURN-AROUND TIMES, SHIPPING & HANDLING FEE'S

-Every print ordered & obtained through my site is a Custom Made order.
-I don't stock a warehouse filled with pre-made artworks awaiting an order.
+It's imperative to note that every print ordered & obtained through my site is a Custom Made order.
+I don't stock warehouses filled with pre-made artworks awaiting an order like Amazon or a Walmart does.
 By design, each and every print ordered in person or online is meticulously hand-crafted by master printers.
 You are guaranteed to acquire a brand new artwork.
 Orders are placed into production within 48 hours of confirming payment.
 Orders are not placed into production on weekends.

 The fastest turn-around time for any media style by far is the Photo Print.
 Since there is no mounting, mat or custom framing involved it generally takes less than 10-days for photo prints to arrive.
 Keep in mind, you'll be handling the process of picking the frame style and mat in person with your local frame shop and that will add both time and expense.